 Oso is an absolute sweetheart of a dog.
 He is super loving and cuddly.
 When we got him he had already had his tail removed for apparent neurological reasons.
 We discovered he had luxated hips and thought that was the problem with his back end and the way he walked.
 We did surgery on one hip thinking it would make him stronger.
 Turns out it has not.
 We won't put him through another hip surgery when it appears the problem is more likely his spine.
-He gets around well, is not in any pain, but will never be an agility dog.
-He needs a home that understands he could progressively get weaker in his back end.
-There is no way to determine if it may be two years from now or twelve years.
-For now, he's a happy, bouncy, loving and playful 1 year old puppy.
+He has been to a neurologist and it appears he has a malformation of his spine from birth.
+He gets around well, is not in any pain, and the neurologist does not expect any progression of his weakness.
+He's a happy, bouncy, loving and playful 1 year old puppy.
 Would you like to give him a chance?
 Please text or email us if you would like to meet him.

 Your message has been sent to Compassionate Animal Rescue for Medical Aid.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.